BedlaminGoliath/reading-notes/class3.md

 # Git with it
-Git is a form of a VSC(version control system) which allows the user to revisit past versions of a file by taking a "snapshot" of previous saves, without mudding up the save folder.
+Git is a form of a VSC(version control system) which allows users to revisit past versions of a file by taking a "snapshot" of previous saves, without mudding up the save folder.
 This helps a user back track to make changes to a earlier "save" or to revert back to the past snapshot all together, perhaps because it was better off before it "jumped the shark".
-Tnis feature is great help against a corrupt file messing up the file after a certain point, with Git the team (or individual) would be able to revert back prior to the problems focal point.
+This feature is a great help against a corrupt file messing up the project after a certain point, with Git the team (or individual) would be able to revert back prior to the problem and get back to work.

-# 3 version controls:
+## 3 version controls:

-- Local version control *saves versions on users hard disk* for singular use.
+- Local version control *saves versions on users hard disk* for singular use.*

 - Centralized Version Control *This allows team or group to view and edit a file and collaborate*

-- Distributed Version Control *This version Mirrors a project across various repositories.This is also a safe way to fight against a single database being corrupted or going down which would make the project for all users not useable.
+- Distributed Version Control *This version Mirrors a project across various repositories.This is also a safe way to fight against a single database being corrupted or going down which would make the project for all users not useable.*

 # Back story